Questions or feedback?

 [docs] class DPExpr(object): """ If both ``opendp`` and ``polars`` have been imported, the methods of :py:class:`DPExpr` are registered under the ``dp`` namespace in `Polars expressions <https://docs.pola.rs/py-polars/html/reference/expressions/index.html>`_.
 An expression can be used as a plan in :py:func:`opendp.measurements.make_private_lazyframe`; See the full example there for more information.
 In addition to the DP-specific methods here, many Polars ``Expr`` methods are also supported, and are documented in the :ref:`API User Guide <expression-index>`.
 This class is typically not used directly by users: Instead its methods are registered under the ``dp`` namespace of Polars expressions. >>> import polars as pl >>> pl.len().dp <opendp.extras.polars.DPExpr object at ...> """ def __init__(self, expr): self.expr = expr

-[docs] def noise( self, scale: float | None = None, distribution: Literal["Laplace"] | Literal["Gaussian"] | None = None, ): """Add noise to the expression.
-If scale is None it is filled by `global_scale` in :py:func:`opendp.measurements.make_private_lazyframe`.
-If distribution is None, then the noise distribution will be chosen for you: * Pure-DP: Laplace noise, where ``scale == standard_deviation / sqrt(2)`` * zCDP: Gaussian noise, where ``scale == standard_devation`` :param scale: Scale parameter for the noise distribution. :param distribution: Either Laplace, Gaussian or None. :example: >>> import polars as pl >>> context = dp.Context.compositor( ... data=pl.LazyFrame({"A": list(range(100))}), ... privacy_unit=dp.unit_of(contributions=1), ... privacy_loss=dp.loss_of(epsilon=1.), ... split_evenly_over=1, ... ) >>> query = context.query().select(dp.len()) >>> query.release().collect() shape: (1, 1) ┌─────┐ │ len │ │ --- │ │ u32 │ ╞═════╡ │ ... │ └─────┘ """ from polars.plugins import register_plugin_function # type: ignore[import-not-found] from polars import lit # type: ignore[import-not-found] return register_plugin_function( plugin_path=os.environ.get("OPENDP_POLARS_LIB_PATH", lib_path), function_name="noise", args=(self.expr, lit(distribution), scale), is_elementwise=True, )
+[docs] def noise( self, scale: float | None = None, ): """Add noise to the expression.
+If scale is None it is filled by ``global_scale`` in :py:func:`opendp.measurements.make_private_lazyframe`.
+The noise distribution is chosen according to the privacy definition: * Pure-DP: Laplace noise, where ``scale == standard_deviation / sqrt(2)`` * zCDP: Gaussian noise, where ``scale == standard_devation`` :param scale: Scale parameter for the noise distribution. :example: >>> import polars as pl >>> context = dp.Context.compositor( ... data=pl.LazyFrame({"A": list(range(100))}), ... privacy_unit=dp.unit_of(contributions=1), ... privacy_loss=dp.loss_of(epsilon=1.), ... split_evenly_over=1, ... ) >>> query = context.query().select(dp.len()) >>> query.release().collect() shape: (1, 1) ┌─────┐ │ len │ │ --- │ │ u32 │ ╞═════╡ │ ... │ └─────┘ """ from polars.plugins import register_plugin_function # type: ignore[import-not-found] return register_plugin_function( plugin_path=_get_opendp_polars_lib_path(), function_name="noise", args=(self.expr, scale), is_elementwise=True, )

-[docs] def laplace(self, scale: float | None = None): """Add Laplace noise to the expression.
-If scale is None it is filled by ``global_scale`` in :py:func:`opendp.measurements.make_private_lazyframe`. :param scale: Noise scale parameter for the Laplace distribution. ``scale == standard_deviation / sqrt(2)`` :example: >>> import polars as pl >>> context = dp.Context.compositor( ... data=pl.LazyFrame({"A": list(range(100))}), ... privacy_unit=dp.unit_of(contributions=1), ... privacy_loss=dp.loss_of(epsilon=1.), ... split_evenly_over=1, ... ) >>> query = context.query().select(pl.len().dp.laplace()) >>> query.release().collect() shape: (1, 1) ┌─────┐ │ len │ │ --- │ │ u32 │ ╞═════╡ │ ... │ └─────┘ """ return self.noise(scale=scale, distribution="Laplace")
+[docs] @deprecated(version="0.14.1", reason="Use .noise instead.
+This will now apply gaussian noise if your privacy definition is zCDP.") def laplace(self, scale: float | None = None): """Add Laplace noise to the expression.
+If scale is None it is filled by ``global_scale`` in :py:func:`opendp.measurements.make_private_lazyframe`. :param scale: Noise scale parameter for the Laplace distribution. ``scale == standard_deviation / sqrt(2)`` """ return self.noise(scale=scale)

-[docs] def gaussian(self, scale: float | None = None): """Add Gaussian noise to the expression.
-If scale is None it is filled by ``global_scale`` in :py:func:`opendp.measurements.make_private_lazyframe`. :param scale: Noise scale parameter for the Gaussian distribution. ``scale == standard_deviation`` :example: >>> import polars as pl >>> context = dp.Context.compositor( ... data=pl.LazyFrame({"A": list(range(100))}), ... privacy_unit=dp.unit_of(contributions=1), ... privacy_loss=dp.loss_of(rho=0.5), ... split_evenly_over=1, ... ) >>> query = context.query().select(pl.len().dp.gaussian()) >>> query.release().collect() shape: (1, 1) ┌─────┐ │ len │ │ --- │ │ u32 │ ╞═════╡ │ ... │ └─────┘ """ return self.noise(scale=scale, distribution="Gaussian")
+[docs] @deprecated(version="0.14.1", reason="Use .noise instead.
+This will now apply laplace noise if your privacy definition is pure-DP.") def gaussian(self, scale: float | None = None): """Add Gaussian noise to the expression.
+If scale is None it is filled by ``global_scale`` in :py:func:`opendp.measurements.make_private_lazyframe`. :param scale: Noise scale parameter for the Gaussian distribution. ``scale == standard_deviation`` """ return self.noise(scale=scale)

 [docs] def len(self, scale: float | None = None): """Compute a differentially private estimate of the number of elements in `self`, including null values.
 If scale is None it is filled by ``global_scale`` in :py:func:`opendp.measurements.make_private_lazyframe`. :param scale: parameter for the noise distribution. :example: This function is a shortcut for the exact Polars ``len`` and then noise addition: >>> import polars as pl >>> context = dp.Context.compositor( ... data=pl.LazyFrame({"visits": [1, 2, None]}), ... privacy_unit=dp.unit_of(contributions=1), ... privacy_loss=dp.loss_of(epsilon=1.), ... split_evenly_over=1, ... ) >>> query = context.query().select(pl.col("visits").dp.len()) >>> query.release().collect() shape: (1, 1) ┌────────┐ │ visits │ │ --- │ │ u32 │ ╞════════╡ │ ... │ └────────┘ Output is noise added to three.
-It can differ from frame length (``.select(dp.len())``) if the expression uses transformations that change the number of rows, like filtering. """ return self.expr.len().dp.noise(scale)
+It can differ from frame length (``.select(dp.len())``) if the expression uses transformations that change the number of rows, like filtering. """ from polars.plugins import register_plugin_function # type: ignore[import-not-found] return register_plugin_function( plugin_path=_get_opendp_polars_lib_path(), function_name="dp_len", args=(self.expr, scale), returns_scalar=True, )

 [docs] def count(self, scale: float | None = None): """Compute a differentially private estimate of the number of elements in `self`, not including null values.
 This function is a shortcut for the exact Polars ``count`` and then noise addition.
-If scale is None it is filled by ``global_scale`` in :py:func:`opendp.measurements.make_private_lazyframe`. :param scale: parameter for the noise distribution. :example: Count the number of records with known (non-null) visits: >>> import polars as pl >>> context = dp.Context.compositor( ... data=pl.LazyFrame({"visits": [1, 2, None]}), ... privacy_unit=dp.unit_of(contributions=1), ... privacy_loss=dp.loss_of(epsilon=1.), ... split_evenly_over=1, ... ) >>> query = context.query().select(pl.col("visits").dp.count()) >>> query.release().collect() shape: (1, 1) ┌────────┐ │ visits │ │ --- │ │ u32 │ ╞════════╡ │ ... │ └────────┘ Output is noise added to three. """ return self.expr.count().dp.noise(scale)
+If scale is None it is filled by ``global_scale`` in :py:func:`opendp.measurements.make_private_lazyframe`. :param scale: parameter for the noise distribution. :example: Count the number of records with known (non-null) visits: >>> import polars as pl >>> context = dp.Context.compositor( ... data=pl.LazyFrame({"visits": [1, 2, None]}), ... privacy_unit=dp.unit_of(contributions=1), ... privacy_loss=dp.loss_of(epsilon=1.), ... split_evenly_over=1, ... ) >>> query = context.query().select(pl.col("visits").dp.count()) >>> query.release().collect() shape: (1, 1) ┌────────┐ │ visits │ │ --- │ │ u32 │ ╞════════╡ │ ... │ └────────┘ Output is noise added to three. """ from polars.plugins import register_plugin_function # type: ignore[import-not-found] return register_plugin_function( plugin_path=_get_opendp_polars_lib_path(), function_name="dp_count", args=(self.expr, scale), returns_scalar=True, )

 [docs] def null_count(self, scale: float | None = None): """Compute a differentially private estimate of the number of null elements in `self`.
 This function is a shortcut for the exact Polars ``null_count`` and then noise addition.
 If scale is None it is filled by ``global_scale`` in :py:func:`opendp.measurements.make_private_lazyframe`. :param scale: parameter for the noise distribution. :example: Count the number of records with unknown (null) visits: >>> import polars as pl >>> context = dp.Context.compositor( ... data=pl.LazyFrame({"visits": [1, 2, None]}), ... privacy_unit=dp.unit_of(contributions=1), ... privacy_loss=dp.loss_of(epsilon=1.), ... split_evenly_over=1, ... ) >>> query = context.query().select(pl.col("visits").dp.null_count()) >>> query.release().collect() shape: (1, 1) ┌────────┐ │ visits │ │ --- │ │ u32 │ ╞════════╡ │ ... │ └────────┘ Output is noise added to one.
-Note that if you want to count the number of null *and* non-null records, consider combining the queries by constructing a boolean nullity column to group on, grouping by this column, and then using ``dp.len()``. """ return self.expr.null_count().dp.noise(scale)
+Note that if you want to count the number of null *and* non-null records, consider combining the queries by constructing a boolean nullity column to group on, grouping by this column, and then using ``dp.len()``. """ from polars.plugins import register_plugin_function # type: ignore[import-not-found] return register_plugin_function( plugin_path=_get_opendp_polars_lib_path(), function_name="dp_null_count", args=(self.expr, scale), returns_scalar=True, )

 [docs] def n_unique(self, scale: float | None = None): """Compute a differentially private estimate of the number of unique elements in `self`.
 This function is a shortcut for the exact Polars ``n_unique`` and then noise addition.
-If scale is None it is filled by ``global_scale`` in :py:func:`opendp.measurements.make_private_lazyframe`. :param scale: parameter for the noise distribution. :example: Count the number of unique addresses: >>> import polars as pl >>> context = dp.Context.compositor( ... data=pl.LazyFrame({"visits": [1, 2, None]}), ... privacy_unit=dp.unit_of(contributions=1), ... privacy_loss=dp.loss_of(epsilon=1.), ... split_evenly_over=1, ... ) >>> query = context.query().select(pl.col("visits").dp.n_unique()) >>> query.release().collect() shape: (1, 1) ┌────────┐ │ visits │ │ --- │ │ u32 │ ╞════════╡ │ ... │ └────────┘ Output is noise added to three. """ return self.expr.n_unique().dp.noise(scale)
+If scale is None it is filled by ``global_scale`` in :py:func:`opendp.measurements.make_private_lazyframe`. :param scale: parameter for the noise distribution. :example: Count the number of unique addresses: >>> import polars as pl >>> context = dp.Context.compositor( ... data=pl.LazyFrame({"visits": [1, 2, None]}), ... privacy_unit=dp.unit_of(contributions=1), ... privacy_loss=dp.loss_of(epsilon=1.), ... split_evenly_over=1, ... ) >>> query = context.query().select(pl.col("visits").dp.n_unique()) >>> query.release().collect() shape: (1, 1) ┌────────┐ │ visits │ │ --- │ │ u32 │ ╞════════╡ │ ... │ └────────┘ Output is noise added to three. """ from polars.plugins import register_plugin_function # type: ignore[import-not-found] return register_plugin_function( plugin_path=_get_opendp_polars_lib_path(), function_name="dp_n_unique", args=(self.expr, scale), returns_scalar=True, )

 [docs] def sum(self, bounds: tuple[float, float], scale: float | None = None): """Compute the differentially private sum.
-If scale is None it is filled by ``global_scale`` in :py:func:`opendp.measurements.make_private_lazyframe`. :param bounds: clip the input data to these lower and upper bounds :param scale: parameter for the noise distribution :example: This function is a shortcut which actually implies several operations: * Clipping the values * Summing them * Applying noise to the sum >>> import polars as pl >>> context = dp.Context.compositor( ... data=pl.LazyFrame({"visits": [1, 2, None]}), ... privacy_unit=dp.unit_of(contributions=1), ... privacy_loss=dp.loss_of(epsilon=1.), ... split_evenly_over=1, ... margins={(): dp.polars.Margin(max_partition_length=5)} ... ) >>> query = context.query().select(pl.col("visits").fill_null(0).dp.sum((0, 1))) >>> query.release().collect() shape: (1, 1) ┌────────┐ │ visits │ │ --- │ │ i64 │ ╞════════╡ │ ... │ └────────┘ Output is noise added to two due to each value being clipped to (0, 1). """ return self.expr.clip(*bounds).sum().dp.noise(scale)
+If scale is None it is filled by ``global_scale`` in :py:func:`opendp.measurements.make_private_lazyframe`. :param bounds: clip the input data to these lower and upper bounds :param scale: parameter for the noise distribution :example: This function is a shortcut which actually implies several operations: * Clipping the values * Summing them * Applying noise to the sum >>> import polars as pl >>> context = dp.Context.compositor( ... data=pl.LazyFrame({"visits": [1, 2, None]}), ... privacy_unit=dp.unit_of(contributions=1), ... privacy_loss=dp.loss_of(epsilon=1.), ... split_evenly_over=1, ... margins=[dp.polars.Margin(max_length=5)] ... ) >>> query = context.query().select(pl.col("visits").dp.sum((0, 1))) >>> query.release().collect() shape: (1, 1) ┌────────┐ │ visits │ │ --- │ │ i64 │ ╞════════╡ │ ... │ └────────┘ Output is noise added to two due to each value being clipped to (0, 1). """ from polars.plugins import register_plugin_function # type: ignore[import-not-found] from polars import lit # type: ignore[import-not-found] return register_plugin_function( plugin_path=_get_opendp_polars_lib_path(), function_name="dp_sum", args=(self.expr, lit(bounds[0]), lit(bounds[1]), scale), returns_scalar=True, changes_length=True, )

-[docs] def mean( self, bounds: tuple[float, float], scale: tuple[float | None, float | None] = (None, None), ): """Compute the differentially private mean.
+[docs] def mean( self, bounds: tuple[float, float], scale: float | None = None, ): """Compute the differentially private mean.
 The amount of noise to be added to the sum is determined by the scale.
-If scale is None it is filled by ``global_scale`` in :py:func:`opendp.measurements.make_private_lazyframe`. :param bounds: clip the input data to these lower and upper bounds :param scale: parameters for the noise distributions of the numerator and denominator :example: >>> import polars as pl >>> context = dp.Context.compositor( ... data=pl.LazyFrame({"visits": [1, 2, None]}), ... privacy_unit=dp.unit_of(contributions=1), ... privacy_loss=dp.loss_of(epsilon=1.), ... split_evenly_over=1, ... margins={(): dp.polars.Margin(max_partition_length=5)} ... ) >>> query = context.query().select(pl.col("visits").fill_null(0).dp.mean((0, 1))) >>> with pl.Config(float_precision=0): # just to prevent doctest from failing ... query.release().collect() shape: (1, 1) ┌────────┐ │ visits │ │ --- │ │ f64 │ ╞════════╡ │ ...... │ └────────┘ Privately estimates the numerator and denominator separately, and then returns their ratio. """ numer, denom = scale return self.sum(bounds, numer) / self.len(denom)
+If scale is None it is filled by ``global_scale`` in :py:func:`opendp.measurements.make_private_lazyframe`. :param bounds: clip the input data to these lower and upper bounds :param scale: relative parameter for the scale of the noise distributions :example: >>> import polars as pl >>> context = dp.Context.compositor( ... data=pl.LazyFrame({"visits": [1, 2, None]}), ... privacy_unit=dp.unit_of(contributions=1), ... privacy_loss=dp.loss_of(epsilon=1.), ... split_evenly_over=1, ... margins=[dp.polars.Margin(max_length=5)] ... ) >>> query = context.query().select(pl.col("visits").dp.mean((0, 1))) >>> with pl.Config(float_precision=0): # just to prevent doctest from failing ... query.release().collect() shape: (1, 1) ┌────────┐ │ visits │ │ --- │ │ f64 │ ╞════════╡ │ ...... │ └────────┘ Privately estimates the numerator and denominator separately, and then returns their ratio. """ from polars.plugins import register_plugin_function # type: ignore[import-not-found] from polars import lit # type: ignore[import-not-found] if isinstance(scale, tuple): # pragma: no cover raise ValueError("OpenDP 0.14.1 adjusts the scale to only consist of a single float. " "Individually estimate sum and len to tune budget distribution.") return register_plugin_function( plugin_path=_get_opendp_polars_lib_path(), function_name="dp_mean", args=(self.expr, lit(bounds[0]), lit(bounds[1]), scale), returns_scalar=True, changes_length=True, )

 [docs] def quantile( self, alpha: float, candidates: list[float], scale: float | None = None ): """Compute a differentially private quantile.
 The scale calibrates the level of entropy when selecting a candidate. :param alpha: a value in [0, 1].
-Choose 0.5 for median. :param candidates: Potential quantiles to select from. :param scale: How much noise to add to the scores of candidate. :example: >>> import polars as pl >>> context = dp.Context.compositor( ... data=pl.LazyFrame({"age": list(range(100))}), ... privacy_unit=dp.unit_of(contributions=1), ... privacy_loss=dp.loss_of(epsilon=1.), ... split_evenly_over=1, ... margins={(): dp.polars.Margin(max_partition_length=100)} ... ) >>> candidates = [0, 10, 20, 30, 40, 50, 60, 70, 80, 90] >>> query = context.query().select(pl.col("age").fill_null(0).dp.quantile(0.25, candidates)) >>> query.release().collect() shape: (1, 1) ┌─────┐ │ age │ │ --- │ │ i64 │ ╞═════╡ │ ... │ └─────┘ Output will be one of the candidates, with greater likelihood of being selected the closer the candidate is to the first quartile. """ dq_score = self.expr.dp._discrete_quantile_score(alpha, candidates) noisy_idx = dq_score.dp._report_noisy_max("min", scale) return noisy_idx.dp._index_candidates(candidates)
+Choose 0.5 for median. :param candidates: Potential quantiles to select from. :param scale: How much noise to add to the scores of candidate. :example: >>> import polars as pl >>> context = dp.Context.compositor( ... data=pl.LazyFrame({"age": list(range(100))}), ... privacy_unit=dp.unit_of(contributions=1), ... privacy_loss=dp.loss_of(epsilon=1.), ... split_evenly_over=1, ... margins=[dp.polars.Margin(max_length=100)] ... ) >>> candidates = [0, 10, 20, 30, 40, 50, 60, 70, 80, 90] >>> query = context.query().select(pl.col("age").cast(int).dp.quantile(0.25, candidates)) >>> query.release().collect() shape: (1, 1) ┌─────┐ │ age │ │ --- │ │ i64 │ ╞═════╡ │ ... │ └─────┘ Output will be one of the candidates, with greater likelihood of being selected the closer the candidate is to the first quartile. """ from polars.plugins import register_plugin_function # type: ignore[import-not-found] from polars import lit, Series # type: ignore[import-not-found] return register_plugin_function( plugin_path=_get_opendp_polars_lib_path(), function_name="dp_quantile", args=(self.expr, lit(alpha), lit(Series(candidates)), scale), returns_scalar=True, changes_length=True, )

 [docs] def median(self, candidates: list[float], scale: float | None = None): """Compute a differentially private median.
 The scale calibrates the level of entropy when selecting a candidate.
-If scale is None it is filled by ``global_scale`` in :py:func:`opendp.measurements.make_private_lazyframe`. :param candidates: Potential quantiles to select from. :param scale: How much noise to add to the scores of candidate. :example: >>> import polars as pl >>> context = dp.Context.compositor( ... data=pl.LazyFrame({"age": list(range(100))}), ... privacy_unit=dp.unit_of(contributions=1), ... privacy_loss=dp.loss_of(epsilon=1.), ... split_evenly_over=1, ... margins={(): dp.polars.Margin(max_partition_length=100)} ... ) >>> candidates = [0, 10, 20, 30, 40, 50, 60, 70, 80, 90] >>> query = context.query().select(pl.col("age").fill_null(0).dp.quantile(0.5, candidates)) >>> query.release().collect() shape: (1, 1) ┌─────┐ │ age │ │ --- │ │ i64 │ ╞═════╡ │ ... │ └─────┘ Output will be one of the candidates, with greater likelihood of being selected the closer the candidate is to the median. """ return self.expr.dp.quantile(0.5, candidates, scale)
+If scale is None it is filled by ``global_scale`` in :py:func:`opendp.measurements.make_private_lazyframe`. :param candidates: Potential quantiles to select from. :param scale: How much noise to add to the scores of candidate. :example: >>> import polars as pl >>> context = dp.Context.compositor( ... data=pl.LazyFrame({"age": list(range(100))}), ... privacy_unit=dp.unit_of(contributions=1), ... privacy_loss=dp.loss_of(epsilon=1.), ... split_evenly_over=1, ... margins=[dp.polars.Margin(max_length=100)] ... ) >>> candidates = [0, 10, 20, 30, 40, 50, 60, 70, 80, 90] >>> query = context.query().select(pl.col("age").cast(int).dp.quantile(0.5, candidates)) >>> query.release().collect() shape: (1, 1) ┌─────┐ │ age │ │ --- │ │ i64 │ ╞═════╡ │ ... │ └─────┘ Output will be one of the candidates, with greater likelihood of being selected the closer the candidate is to the median. """ from polars.plugins import register_plugin_function # type: ignore[import-not-found] from polars import lit, Series # type: ignore[import-not-found] return register_plugin_function( plugin_path=_get_opendp_polars_lib_path(), function_name="dp_median", args=(self.expr, lit(Series(candidates)), scale), returns_scalar=True, changes_length=True, )

-pl = import_optional_dependency('polars', raise_error=False) if pl is not None: pl.api.register_expr_namespace("dp")(DPExpr)
+pl = import_optional_dependency("polars", raise_error=False) if pl is not None: pl.api.register_expr_namespace("dp")(DPExpr)

 [docs] def dp_len(scale: float | None = None): """Compute a differentially private estimate of the number of rows.
-If scale is None it is filled by ``global_scale`` in :py:func:`opendp.measurements.make_private_lazyframe`. :param scale: parameter for the noise distribution. :example: This function is a shortcut for the exact Polars ``len`` and then noise addition: >>> import polars as pl >>> context = dp.Context.compositor( ... data=pl.LazyFrame({"A": list(range(100))}), ... privacy_unit=dp.unit_of(contributions=1), ... privacy_loss=dp.loss_of(epsilon=1.), ... split_evenly_over=1, ... ) >>> query = context.query().select(dp.len()) >>> query.release().collect() shape: (1, 1) ┌─────┐ │ len │ │ --- │ │ u32 │ ╞═════╡ │ ... │ └─────┘ """ from polars.functions import len # type: ignore[import-not-found] return DPExpr(len()).noise(scale=scale)
+If scale is None it is filled by ``global_scale`` in :py:func:`opendp.measurements.make_private_lazyframe`. :param scale: parameter for the noise distribution. :example: This function is a shortcut for the exact Polars ``len`` and then noise addition: >>> import polars as pl >>> context = dp.Context.compositor( ... data=pl.LazyFrame({"A": list(range(100))}), ... privacy_unit=dp.unit_of(contributions=1), ... privacy_loss=dp.loss_of(epsilon=1.), ... split_evenly_over=1, ... ) >>> query = context.query().select(dp.len()) >>> query.release().collect() shape: (1, 1) ┌─────┐ │ len │ │ --- │ │ u32 │ ╞═════╡ │ ... │ └─────┘ """ from polars.plugins import register_plugin_function # type: ignore[import-not-found] return register_plugin_function( plugin_path=_get_opendp_polars_lib_path(), function_name="dp_frame_len", args=(scale,), returns_scalar=True, )

 [docs] class OnceFrame(object): """OnceFrame is a Polars LazyFrame that may only be collected into a DataFrame once.
 The APIs on this class mimic those that can be found in Polars.
 Differentially private guarantees on a given LazyFrame require the LazyFrame to be evaluated at most once.
 The purpose of this class is to protect against repeatedly evaluating the LazyFrame. """ def __init__(self, queryable): self.queryable = queryable